nicolas-bock/cifar_mlrf/README.md

 ## Project Organization

 ```
-├── LICENSE            <- Open-source license if one is chosen
+├── LICENSE            <- Open-source MIT license
-├── Makefile           <- Makefile with convenience commands like `make data` or `make train`
+├── Makefile           <- Makefile with convenience commands like `make install` or `make run`
 ├── README.md          <- The top-level README for developers using this project.
 ├── data
 │   ├── external       <- Data from third party sources.